 We feared that any tour we booked would thrust us into an inhumane world where, like always, humans disrespect and disturb the surroundings for selfish reasons.
 Whether it is in order to get that perfect selfie, touch a wild animal or act as if they’re in a scene from The Jungle Book, it’s wrong.
 So wrong.

-So we continued our research with hope to find and then avoid the unethical tour agencies.
+So we continued our research with the hope of finding and then avoiding the unethical tour agencies.
 We continued to read the reviews, investigate the online stories and scrutinise the photos.
-We then went door to door of the tour agencies, always weary and extremely distrusting.
+We then went door to door with the tour agencies, always weary and extremely distrusting.

 Before we share our findings, we must ask our fellow backpackers and adventurers to please, please, PLEASE respect the wildlife.
-If you really do seek that selfie, by all means visit a zoo or an animal sanctuary that allow such carry on.
+If you really do seek that selfie, by all means, visit a zoo or an animal sanctuary that allows such carry-on.
 But we beg you, do not enter the Amazon, intrude on its life and ruin it for the observers and animal lovers.
 Because it has to be said, if you truly are an animal lover, you will be in full agreement with us here.

 From La Paz to Rurrenabaque:

 Although, according to our research, the only way to reach Rurrenabaque is starting from La Paz, the good news is that there are a number of methods to travel to Rurrenabaque.

 With many opting in for a 1 hour flight via a 15 seater plane (check JetCost.com) with prices around €150 return, others delve deep into the pockets to fork out on the pricey bus and boat option.

 But budgeteers may want to join the locals on a 18+ hour public bus that travels partially on Bolivia’s Death Road.
 The journey was enjoyable, we got our cheap thrills and experienced the infamous road that takes the lives of over 200 people per year.